9RAR

 • any associated items that are deemed to be of historical importance.

-The Museum Collection will supplement the history of the Battalion as depicted in the two Battalion Books and will ensure our history and legacy is preserved.
+and will supplement the history of the Battalion as depicted in the two Battalion Books.

-We have all heard tales of some families throwing away medals and general memorabilia, of items being left in the shed and being destroyed by vermin, or of photographs or slides being left in a hot environment and being faded or melted.
-We would like to start now to recover and preserve as many of these items as possible.
+We have all heard tales of some families throwing away medals and general memorabilia, of items being left in the shed and being destroyed by vermin, or of photographs or slides being left in a hot environment and becoming faded or ruined.
+We would like to recover and preserve as many of these items as possible.

 * to preserve and maintain the objects and artifacts of those members of all Infantry Units with the numeral “9” in its title,